 A neurosurgeon will carry out this procedure with the help of other medical professionals.
 Before the commencement of the surgical procedure, your surgeon will place a head frame on your head.
 The head frame (stereotactic head frame) keeps your head from moving during brain imaging.
 The deep brain stimulation procedure is in two stages.

-Firstly, you will undergo computed tomography (CT), or magnetic resonance imaging (MRI) scans before the procedure.
+Firstly, you will undergo computed tomography (CT) or magnetic resonance imaging (MRI) scans before the procedure.
 These scans are for your surgeon to know the target area and electrode placement guidance.
 Furthermore, a small hole will be made in your skull.
-The neurosurgeon will implant electrodes with leads into the site of the symptoms in your brain through these small holes.
+The neurosurgeon will implant electrodes with leads into the site of the symptoms in your brain through these tiny holes.

 Finally, a few weeks after the implantation, your neurosurgeon will help turn the pulse generator on with a handheld device.
 However, an adjustment will be made to this pulse generated until there is an improvement in the symptoms.
 Adjusting the pulse generator to reach the optimal setting may take a few months.
 Frequently, stimulating the brain is constant.
 But, your surgeon may advise you to put it off at night and on it back during the day.

-You must bear in mind that deep brain stimulation cannot work for everyone.
+Remembering that deep brain stimulation cannot work for everyone would be best.
 DBS will not cure your disease.
 But, it can improve the quality of your life by reducing the symptoms of neurological conditions.
 In rare cases, your doctor might still prescribe some medications.
-But, there, there is an assurance that if this procedure work for you, you will live a better life afterward.
-Discuss with your doctor always, and they will help you make an informed decision with no stress.
+But, there is an assurance that if this procedure works for you, you will live a better life afterwards.
+Please always discuss this with your doctor; they will help you make an informed decision without stress.

 How do you live with the stimulator?

 Once your surgeon has programmed your stimulator, you will be discharged to leave for your house.
 Before going, your surgeon will educate you on adjusting this stimulator with the handheld controller.
 With the controller, you can increase the strength of the stimulator or turn it on and off.
-If your stimulator comes with a rechargeable battery, you need a charging unit.
+You need a charging unit if your stimulator comes with a rechargeable battery.
 You can charge it for approximately one to two hours per week.
-Your surgeon will inform you of the choice of primary cells or rechargeable ones before the surgery.
+Your surgeon will inform you of the choice of primary or rechargeable cells before the surgery.